noirblancrouge/Beon/docs/fontbakery/fontbakery-report.md

  * U+2007 FIGURE SPACE: not included in any glyphset definition
  * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
  * U+200A HAIR SPACE: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: lisu, kharoshthi, kayah-li, kaithi, sundanese, syloti-nagri, yi, cham, sora-sompeng, coptic
+ * U+2010 HYPHEN: try adding one of: kaithi, sora-sompeng, sundanese, kharoshthi, lisu, syloti-nagri, yi, coptic, cham, kayah-li
  * U+2012 FIGURE DASH: not included in any glyphset definition
  * U+2015 HORIZONTAL BAR: try adding adlam
  * U+2021 DOUBLE DAGGER: try adding adlam